joomla/Manual/docs/using-core-functions/dashboard.md

 ```

 ## Submenu
-If you want to address different views of your component, expand the menuy by a submenu.
+If you want to address different views of your component, expand the menu with a submenu.

 ```xml title="Submenu items"
 <menu img="class:folder">